-The forecast balances aren't permanently changed to match the daily forecast correction as we'd like to give you the option of preserving your original forecast balance so that you are able to compare your historical forecast figures to your actual figures.
+The forecast balances aren't permanently changed to match the daily forecast correction, as we'd like to give you the option of preserving your original forecast balance so that you can compare your historical forecast figures to your actual figures.

 Blue flag forecast events on the calendar

 Blue flag events on the Calendar page are adjustments to, or markers for, the forecast balance.
 These act like checkpoints for the forecast balance, with the historic forecast calculated from the most recent blue flag event up until the current red or green forecast flag.

 Blue flag forecast adjustments are only visible when Show actuals in history is unticked.

 There are a few different ways that Blue flag forecast events can be created:

 - When creating the opening balance of an account

 - After about three months, a forecast checkpoint is automatically added at the end of each month to help with the forecast balance calculation.

 - When resetting the forecast balance to the account balance from a red or green balance correction event